suchisgit/coding-assignment/README.md

 # coding-assignment
-Done as part of 1st round of company
+Done as part of 1st round of Quantil/CDN networks company